NIH-CIT-OIR-SPIS/MouseVUER/Code/README.md

 ### Authors
 Noah Cubert, Ghadi Salem

-Uses intel realsense depth camera software, as well as ffmpeg to record data from cameras

 ## Install with linux

 This is a guide on how to run the program